 Being the restrained person in a protective order can have very serious consequences.
 They may no longer be able to own a gun, see their children, and be limited in where they can go or what they can do so as not to violate a stay-away order.
 For a restrained person to be motivated to follow the restraining order, consequences must be severe.
 Breaking the terms of a restraining order could result in having to pay a fine, serve jail time, or both.

-If you are a victim of domestic violence or civil harassment, our family lawyers at the Ewing Law Group are ready to help you obtain the protection you need.
+If you are a victim of domestic violence or civil harassment, our family lawyers at the Ewing Law Group, PC are ready to help you obtain the protection you need.
 We can also represent you if your case goes to trial.
 We understand domestic violence and situations involving restraining orders are sensitive topics and that you are focused on the safety of yourself and your family.
 Let our experienced team handle the legal side of things while you focus on physical and emotional health.
 Contact us today to schedule your consultation so you can discuss your case with one of our experienced family lawyers.